The Hmong are a group of people in Asia with a long and rich history. Over the years, many Hmong have migrated to Southeast Asia.

 Are Hmong People And Mongol People Related?

-The Hmong people are from China and have migrated over time to southeast Asia, including mainly Vietnam, Laos, Thailand, and Myanmar (Burma).
+The Hmong people are from China and have migrated to southeast Asia, mainly Vietnam, Laos, Thailand, and Myanmar (Burma).
 The Mongols, also known as Mongolians, live primarily in Inner Mongolia (China) and Mongolia.
 The Hmong mainly live in the mountains, whereas the Mongols are nomadic herders.

 What Happened To The Hmong After The Vietnam War?